developer-zebra/developer-zebra-site/src/datawedge/7-2/guide/api/switchscanner/index.md

 -----

 ## Example Code
 The code below shows how to pass an intent to change to scanner "3" from the current scanner.
-To verify results of the switch (or if errors are expected), include the intent extras `RECEIVE_RESULT` and `COMMAND_IDENTIFIER` to get results.
+To verify results of the switch (or if errors are expected), include the intent extras `SEND_RESULT` and `COMMAND_IDENTIFIER` to get results.

 	:::javascript
 	String scannerIndex = “3”;